michaelwittig/node-heap-gc-cloudwatch/README.md

 After ~1 minute you will see the first metrics in CloudWatch under the `node` name space.

+Make sure to allow the `cloudwatch:PutMetricData` Action in your IAM policy.

 ## Configuration

 * `collectInterval`: Number - Collect new heap statistics every `collectInterval` ms (default `1000`)